isc-projects/stork/doc/user/install.rst

 hook library; however, adding, updating, or deleting a subnet or shared network requires the ``subnet_cmds`` hook library to be loaded on all Kea instances where this subnet or shared network belongs.

-Stork requires the Statistics Commands (``stat_cmds``) hook library to be loaded by the Kea instance to retrieve lease statistics.
-Stork works without the Stat Commands hook library, but is not able to show pool utilization and other statistics.

 Stork uses the Go implementation to handle TLS connections, certificates, and keys.
 The secrets are stored in the PostgreSQL database, in the ``secret`` table.